 "Look at me when I talk, you piece of garbage.
 You have no respect for anyone.
 You're

 disgusting."
-He paused for effect, "You know, she's not here.
-It's just you and me this time."
-The
+He paused for effect.
+"She's out looking for you, ya know.
+It's just you and me

 "You think because you're weak I'll be nice?
 Well, I'm not putting up with you anymore!" he

-splattered over my face, but caused my right eye to take most of the force.
+splattered, but caused my right eye to take most of the force.
 I immediately lost vision in

 that eye and it soon swelled shut.
 As I started to blackout, the doorknob in my hand kept

 me from dropping to the ground.
-Falling was no longer a problem when he pinned me
+That was no longer a problem when he pinned me

-gasping for breath.
-Reality became elastic and flapped in a wind of emotion.
-It was hard to
+gasped for breath.
+Reality became elastic and flapped in a gust of emotion.
+It became hard

-He pushed me toward the stairs and I stumbled for the railing.
+He pushed me toward the hall, and I stumbled for balance.
 It was a funny dance that

 amused no one.

-stairs.
-That foul excuse for a human being kicked me in the ass like I was an animal and my hip
+the floor.
+That foul excuse for a human being kicked me in the ass like I was an animal, and

-self-deprecating thoughts were intense, but I hung on to the idea that I was mistreated.
+self-deprecating thoughts were intense, but I hung on to the idea that I was the victim.

-I passed out and a weird movie started to play, only I was the main character.
+A weird movie started to play when I passed out, with me as the main character.
 A western

 boomtown appeared complete with a little girl handing me a rose.
 She wore a bonnet and a

-The vest I was wearing had a gold watch chain that hung loosely across it.
-My hand brushed the
+The vest I was wearing had a gold watch chain that hung loosely across it and my hand

-her away.
+pull her away.
 She was arguing with a threatening man wearing all black.
 Their voices

 were loud, and I could hear them clearly from where I stood at the other end of the street.
 I